chrrasmussen/Idris2-Erlang/README.md

 `erlCall`:
 - `erlCall` will always return a value of type `ErlTerm` (which is the safest option).
 These `ErlTerm`s can be converted to a typed Idris value using `erlCase` (See [Erlang Case Expressions](#erlang-case-expressions)).
 - `erlCall` takes two `String`s which are the module and function names respectively.
 Both of these strings are converted to atoms using `binary_to_atom/2`, which means that you don't need to include apostrophes (`'`), i.e. `erlCall "Elixir.Jason" "decode" ["42"]`.
-- `erlCall` wraps the function call in a catch block to make sure that any runtime exceptions will be converted to an Erlang term.
+- `erlCall` wraps the Erlang function call in a catch block to make sure that any runtime exceptions will be converted to an Erlang term.

 `erlUnsafeCall`:
-- `erlUnsafeCall` takes a single `String`, which is the raw string that will be put into the generated Erlang source code.
-This means that you might need to wrap the module or function names in apostrophes (`'`) to make them valid atoms.
+- `erlUnsafeCall` takes a type as an argument which decide the return type.
+- `erlUnsafeCall` does not wrap the Erlang function call in a catch block.

 ### Erlang Case Expressions